“A healer is someone who seeks to be the light that she wishes she had in her darkest moments.”

 Perhaps you’ve had similar experiences in your life.
 Maybe you can relate to what I’ve experienced or perhaps you’ve got other “pain points“ in your life.
 Everyone’s experience is unique and their own, and pain is pain.

 If you’re thinking of reaching out, I know how hard it is.
-Please know that you’ll be meeting with someone who understands and who won’t judge you.
+Please know that you’ll be met by someone who understands and who won’t judge you.
 We’ll talk.
 You’ll share and I’ll listen.
 I’ll ask questions.
 Sometimes I’ll say, “Fuck that” and we’ll laugh.
 I’ll also hold space for you if you need to cry or vent.

 It’s hard work, no doubt.
 But it’s so worth it.